AuenKr/SecuraAPI/README.md

 # SecuraAPI

-Secure Your APIs with AI-Powered Testing

-SecuraAPI uses advanced LLMs to automatically generate and run OWASP-compliant test cases for your API endpoints.
+SecuraAPI uses advanced Testing Tools to automatically test OWASP-compliant for your API endpoints.

 ## Key Features

-- **AI-Powered Test Generation**: Leverage LLMs to create comprehensive test cases automatically.
-- **Based Existing Technology**: Use tools like ZAP to provide further security.
+- **Automated Testing**: Use testing tools like ZAP to test the API endpoint.
-- **Automated Execution**: Run tests automatically and get detailed reports on vulnerabilities.
+- **Test Report Generation**: Run tests automatically and get detailed reports on vulnerabilities.
 - **OWASP Compliance**: Ensure your APIs are protected against common OWASP vulnerabilities.

-## How It Works

-1. **Connect Your API**: Integrate SecuraAPI with your existing API infrastructure.
-2. **AI Generates Tests**: Our LLM creates tailored test cases based on your API structure.
-3. **Automated Testing**: Tests are executed automatically, and ZAP analysis simulates various attack scenarios.
-4. **Detailed Reporting**: Receive comprehensive reports on vulnerabilities and recommended fixes.

 ## Local Setup